mathewdenison/submissions-mathewdenison-2022/README.md

 yarn serve
 ```

-you should see this output in your terminal after running `yarn serve`
+You should see this output in your terminal after running `yarn serve`
 ```
 code-test-2022~(main|✔) % yarn serve
 yarn run v1.22.19